dataform-co/dataform/content/docs/guides/sqlx.md

 <div className="bp3-callout bp3-icon-info-sign" markdown="1">
   By default, pre and post operations are run in the same context as the main query for BiqQuery and SQL Data Warehouse.
 To disable this, see <a href="./datasets">here</a>.
 This feature is not supported for Redshift or Snowflake.
 </div>

+## Sandboxing for fast, secure, reproducible SQLX compilation

+Dataform executes all JavaScript and SQLX code in a Dataform project inside a sandboxed environment that has no access to the database, data, or network.

+While this can be limiting in some cases, there are many benefits to this approach.

+#### Speed

+Dataform compilation is extremely fast, and can compile projects with hundreds of datasets and tens of thousands of lines of code in under a second.
+This is useful for development where you can immediately see what your code will do without waiting.

+#### Reproducibility

+Changing your generated SQL queries based on data in the warehouse can lead to pipelines breaking even when you haven't changed code.
+This can be frustrating to debug, and means table structures can change for downstream consumers without notice.
+With Dataform and SQLX, your build steps and generated table schematas are generally fixed, making debugging and reproducibility much easier.

+#### Security

+Third party code (such as dataform packages) shouldn't be able to read any of your data.
+As all project code runs in the sandbox, there is no way to read and leak your data, instead the worst a malicious package could do is cause SQL queries to execute in your warehouse.